rahul-gharat/dronahq-docs/docs/reference/controls/multiview-container.md

 ## Content

-The Multiview Container’s configuration is comprehensive, offering various ways to define and manage its content.
+The Multi-view Container’s configuration is comprehensive, offering various ways to define and manage its content.

 ### Content Configuration